 Whenever a person thinks about suicide, there are a handful of options when it comes to getting them help.
 These include everything from psychotherapy and medications to family support and treating underlying conditions.

-Here at Orange County Behavioral Health, we offer comprehensive Suicidal Ideation treatment, including assistance with other mental health conditions.
+Here at OC Specialty Health & Hospitals, we offer comprehensive Suicidal Ideation treatment, including assistance with other mental health conditions.